 Health care workers also can be potentially liable in litigation alleging that a health care-acquired infection was caused by medical negligence.
 Psychiatrists, therefore, should be mindful of their own health status and should follow the CDC's directives to health care workers regarding precautions and isolation requirements in case of infection.
+37

 Telemental health (TMH) seems to be a reasonable alternative to provide psychiatric consultations to patients.
-The APA emphasized the role of TMH in its practice guidance for COVID-19.
-Additionally, the Department of Health and Human Services and the Centers for Medicare and Medicaid Services alleviated some reimbursement and HIPAA restrictions to facilitate access to and delivery of mental health services during the pandemic.

-The COVID-19 pandemic is a revolution.
-In this era of globalization and extreme connectedness, it is laying bare the risks associated with traditional and commonplace behaviors in real time.
-It is challenging humans across the world to adapt and innovate to survive.
-Videoconferencing is the new business norm.
-Handshakes have been replaced with elbow bumps.
-Religious leaders around the world have canceled services and modified practices accordingly.
-Psychiatrists too should assume their responsibilities in this revolution by analyzing behaviors in times of crises, identifying opportunities for change, and actively working on furthering such changes for the "betterment of public health" (Ref.
+The APA emphasized the role of TMH in its practice guidance for COVID-19.38 Additionally, the Department of Health and Human Services and the Centers for Medicare and Medicaid Services alleviated some reimbursement and HIPAA restrictions to facilitate access to and delivery of mental health services during the pandemic.38 to survive.
+Videoconferencing is the new business norm.39 Handshakes have been replaced with elbow bumps.40 Religious leaders around the world have canceled services and modified practices accordingly.41 Psychiatrists too should assume their re-sponsibilities in this revolution by analyzing behaviors in times of crises, identifying opportunities for change, and actively working on furthering such changes for the "betterment of public health" (Ref.
 15, Principle VII).
 It is important that psychiatrists remain focused on those roles during these challenging times.